 If you pay your employees W-2 earnings, you must deduct their federal, Social Security, and Medicare tax obligations from their paychecks.
 Upon deducting those expenses from employee paychecks, you must send the money to the IRS.
 Technically, it’s a cost to the employee from the IRS that passes through your company.
 Your employees, then, get to deduct those contributions on their taxes, not you.

 However, the IRS requires employers to match employee Social Security and Medicare tax obligations.
 So if an employee pays $26.00 for Medicare tax and $131.00 for Social Security tax in a paycheck, you must pay the IRS a matching $26.00 for Medicare and $131.00 for Social Security.
-The good news is, those matching funds ARE tax deductible to you.
+The good news is, those matching funds ARE tax-deductible to you.

 Besides paying Social Security and Medicare tax matches for employees, employers are responsible for paying Federal Unemployment Taxes (FUTA) and State Unemployment Taxes (SUTA) for each employee.
-Thankfully, all of the payments you make for employee unemployment taxes are tax deductible to you as a business owner.
+Thankfully, all of the payments you make for employee unemployment taxes are tax-deductible to you as a business owner.

-Employee benefits are also tax deductible to you as an employer.
+Employee benefits are also tax-deductible to you as an employer.
 Any costs you cover for employees’ sick pay, vacation pay, health insurance, dental insurance, life insurance, or accident insurance are tax write-offs for you as a business owner.
 If you use a Section 125 Plan – a cafeteria plan – that allows employees to choose benefits and pay for them using pre-tax dollars, you can also deduct the costs associated with setting up and maintaining that plan.
 For more information on the IRS’s allowances and exemptions for employee benefits, be sure to visit Employee Benefits.

 As part of the employee benefits package you offer, you may provide paid family and medical leave.
 According to the new legislation that passed in the Tax Cuts and Job Act of 2017, employers can receive a tax credit between 12.5% to 25% of wages paid during an employee’s leave.
 That a tax credit folks!
 Although it’s not a write-off, a credit reduces your taxes liabilities dollar for dollar, so I’ve included this in this list.

 You can also take a business tax write-off for the costs of providing educational assistance to employees.
 There are a couple of catches, though.
 First, you must set up an employee educational assistance program according to IRC Section 127 guidelines.
 Second, the education employees receive must be related to your business.
-If you follow those guidelines, the money you pay for an employee’s educational expenses including (but not limited to) tuition, fees, books, supplies, and equipment is tax deductible as an ordinary or necessary business expense.
+If you follow those guidelines, the money you pay for an employee’s educational expenses including (but not limited to) tuition, fees, books, supplies, and equipment is tax-deductible as an ordinary or necessary business expense.

 Not only are retirement plans a great way for you to attract and take care of employees, but they are also a way for you to reduce your tax liabilities.
-For example, any contributions you make to an employee’s plan are tax deductible as a business expense.
+For example, any contributions you make to an employee’s plan are tax-deductible as a business expense.
 Additionally, you can receive a tax credit of up to $500 for certain expenses you incur to start and maintain the plan each of the first three years.

 RELATED READING: Retirement Plans for Small Businesses – Which Should You Offer?

 Most people have to work to pay their bills.
 Yet, many people have children, aging parents, or physically/medically impaired loved ones they take care of.
-Bringing dependants to work isn’t an option for most employees I know, but leaving them home alone isn’t plausible either.
+Bringing dependents to work isn’t an option for most employees I know, but leaving them home alone isn’t plausible either.
 To solve this predicament for employees, many employers will set up a Dependent Care Assistance Program (DCAP).
-If you reimburse your employees for dependent care expenses or if you make payments to third parties for employees’ dependent care expenses, those expenses are tax deductible to you as a business owner.
+If you reimburse your employees for dependent care expenses or if you make payments to third parties for employees’ dependent care expenses, those expenses are tax-deductible to you as a business owner.